camunda/camunda-docs/docs/product-manuals/operate/deployment/configuration.md

     url: http://localhost:9200
 ```

-## Zeebe Broker Connection
+## Zeebe broker connection

-Operate needs a connection to Zeebe Broker to start the import and to execute user operations.
+Operate needs a connection to Zeebe broker to start the import and to execute user operations.

 ### Settings to connect